wagslane/qvault/README.md

 ## Features

-* Optional two factor encryption using physical Q Cards (QR code contains a key that is scanned with a webcam to unlock vault)
+* Optional two factor encryption using physical Qvault cards (QR code contains a key that is scanned with a webcam to unlock vault)
-* Optional recovery code stored on Q Cards in case master password is forgotten
+* Optional recovery code stored on Qvault card in case master password is forgotten
 * Free optional cloud backup storage.
 All encrypted vaults are stored locally in a ".qvault" file, and the same encrypted file can be stored on our servers.
 * Can be used offline
 * Virtual keyboard to bypass keylogger malware